chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch (compiled).md

 	- we see a bit of Naamari's Fang-natural intelligence and sharpness
 	- Naamari admits this is her first time having such a stew with so many different ingredients.
 Raya says she has this every day.
 		- Namaari explains that while Heart still trades with other tribes, but the other tribes don't really mix around
-		- It's not just stew, it's the technology, the architecture, the knowledge.
-Just look at Tail, they're still so backwards.
+		- It's not just stew: it's the technology, the architecture, the knowledge.
+Just look at Tail, they're still fishing to barely survive.
 		- Raya exclaims!
 "That's why Heart seems so prosperous compared to the other tribes: it's not that the Gem gives some magic favour to Heart, but it's that Heart trusts the other tribes."
 - Namaari then brings up they're both Sisu fans
 	- Naamari: You know, Fang legend says she’s still out there.
 I'm not supposed to show you this, but…
 	- Naamari pulls out a Scroll that she says she's not supposed to show
 	- (It's the same scroll that adult Raya is using as her Map!)

+#### Past—Before and After

 > **NARRATED OVER STYLISTIC PUPPETRY**